dhaheenrahman/Weather.io/README.md

 ### Cron Jobs using node-cron:
 &nbsp; &nbsp;- The node-cron helps to schedule tasks.
 This is used for scheduling two tasks in the backend.- First one is scheduled at 10 minutes interval for fetching weather data from api inorder keep the database updated with latest data every 10 mins.
-The 10 mins interval is chosen because the data fetched from api is refreshing only once in every 10 minutes.
-So an api call with interval of less than 10 mins is of no use.<br>Cron expression of this task: `59 23 * * *` &nbsp;<br> <br>- The second cron task scheduled is to calculate and push the summary of the day to daily_weather_summary table at the end of the day(11:59 pm).
+The 10 mins interval is chosen because the weather data in the api is refreshing only once in every 10 minutes.
+So an api call with interval of less than 10 mins is of no use.<br>Cron expression of this task: `*/10 * * * *` &nbsp;<br> <br>- The second cron task scheduled is to calculate and push the summary of the day to daily_weather_summary table at the end of the day(11:59 pm).
 It is calculated from all the records in weather_data table fetched at every 10 mins.
-The weather_data is also truncated after this task for capturing next day's data so as to prevent database flooding with all previous data. <br> Cron expression of this task: `*/10 * * * *`<br><br>
+The weather_data is also truncated after this task for capturing next day's data so as to prevent database flooding with all previous data. <br> Cron expression of this task: `59 23 * * *` <br><br>
 ## Technology Stack
 ### Backend